 6. Positioning Yourself in the Market

-Have you explored the pros and cons of
+- Have you explored the pros and cons of residential and commercial electrical business?

 7. Electrical Services Pricing